Vincit/objection.js/doc/includes/API.md

 const ref = require('objection').ref;
 ```

-Factory function that returns `ReferenceBuilder` instance, which makes it easier to refer
+Factory function that returns a `ReferenceBuilder` instance, that makes it easier to refer
-tables, columns, json attributes and add casting to referred columns wihtout need to use
+to tables, columns, json attributes and add casting to referred columns wihtout need to use
-Model.raw() directly.

-`ref()` can be passed to all `QueryBuilder` APIs which supports `Model.raw()` arguments.
+raw queries.

+See [`FieldExpression`](#fieldexpression) for more information about how to refer to
+json fields.

 ```js
 import { ref } from 'objection';